 Employers can help

 In Care, before her stroke, Grandma Mary had looked after the kids while Mum Jenny was at work.
 While struggling to juggle work, childcare and Mary’s care, Jenny is sacked.
 By contrast Claire (Jenny’s sister who lives at a distance) is offered compassionate leave by her boss (yaye).
 Claire, perhaps due to the all-to-common fear of seeming less committed to her job, turns down the offer (nooo!).
-We’ve all done it though.
-Putting on the face of ‘everything’s ok’ when actually some things are falling apart and we just need a little breathing space to find our balance again.
+We’ve all put on the face of ‘everything’s ok’ when actually things are falling apart, it should be OK to ask for a little breathing space to find our balance again.
 Screwed up isn’t it?

 Flexible working hours would help more carers (and able elders) stay in work longer.
 Many employers who are actually able to implement flexible working are struggling to realise this.
 Measuring an employee’s contribution by their output and value delivered is far more productive than focusing on clocking in and out time.
 So called ‘presentee-ism’.
 Just because someone’s actually in the workplace doesn’t always mean they are doing something productive.
 It just takes a shift in how we target and reward employees.

 Tension and resentment can easily fester between family members.
 One may have taken the primary responsibility for care and feel terribly unsupported.
 Other family member/s may not understand why a residential home wasn’t the first choice.
 Nor do they experience the sometimes grinding 24×7 responsibility of managing care.
 Well intentioned questions can easily be taken the wrong way, especially if that family member isn’t around much to help.
 Lots of guilt all round so we need to tread softly with each other.